sisinflab-swot/cowl/docs/howto/index.rst

 :class:`CowlIterator` is a wrapper around a function that is called for every element matched by the query.
 By providing a generic context pointer, you can plug any custom data structure (loggers, collections, etc.), which allows for arbitrarily complex queries.

-The iterator function returns a `boolean` that can be used to control iteration: by returning ``true`` iteration goes on to the next element, while returning ``false`` causes it to stop.
-This is useful if, for example, you want to find the first element matching certain criteria.

 Memory management
 -----------------